UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <opt text="<code>NoneType</code>" correct="true">

-Yes,this can only have the value `None`.
+Yes, this can only have the value `None`.

 </opt>